StratusLab/stratuslab.github.com/_posts/2012-01-19-install-user-cli-installation.md

 User has to copy the file to the default location
-%HOMEDRIVE%%HOMEPATH%\.stratuslab\stratuslab-user.cfg and modify it following explanations to the variables.
+%HOMEDRIVE%%HOMEPATH%\.stratuslab\stratuslab-user.cfg and modify it following explanations to the variables in the file.
 The variables that are commented out (eg p12_certificate) take their default values from the code.

 Appendix